awsdocs/aws-security-hub-user-guide/doc_source/security_iam_service-with-iam.md

 To control access to [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), Security Hub supports the `securityhub.ASFFSyntaxPath` condition key\.
 For details on configuring access to [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), see [Configuring access to BatchUpdateFindings](finding-update-batchupdatefindings.md#batchupdatefindings-configure-access)\.

-To see a list of Security Hub condition keys, see [Condition Keys for AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssecurityhub.html#awssecurityhub-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by AWS Security Hub](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssecurityhub.html#awssecurityhub-actions-as-permissions)\.
+To see a list of Security Hub condition keys, see [Condition keys for AWS Security Hub](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssecurityhub.html#awssecurityhub-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions defined by AWS Security Hub](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssecurityhub.html#awssecurityhub-actions-as-permissions)\.

 ## Security Hub resource\-based policies \(Not supported\)<a name="security_iam_service-with-iam-resource-based-policies"></a>